DARPA pledges millions to scour a surge of satellite photos

 Other companies will be working on procuring and processing data for use in the cloud systems: GeoNorth Information Systems, based in Anchorage, will be transforming satellite data for use in the Descartes Labs platform, says Jonathan Heinsius, general manager and director of geospatial programs at GeoNorth.

-“We can normalize that data, so if you have say a number images over a given area that were collected over different seasonal times, there will be varying characteristics to it,” he says.
+“We can normalize that data, so if you have, say, a number of images over a given area that were collected over different seasonal times, there will be varying characteristics to it,” he says.
 “If you run software against that, you can normalize that so it looks like a visually consistent and seamless mosaic of imagery.”

 The DARPA project comes as the military establishment in general seems more interested in using machine learning to process visual data.
 A controversial Pentagon research operation called Project Maven, involving analyzing drone photos and other battlefield imagery, drew participation from tech companies like Google, which ultimately said it would let its contract expire amid employee protests and resignations.

 DARPA has also backed other machine learning projects, including a drive to promote explainable AI with decision-making processes easily understood by humans.
-The agency announced last week it plans to invest more than $2 billion in AI projects in coming years, and research projects like the Geospatial Cloud Analytics program appear to be moving quickly.
+The agency announced last week that it plans to invest more than $2 billion in AI projects in coming years, and research projects like the Geospatial Cloud Analytics program appear to be moving quickly.

 “One of things I love about this project is it’s moving on startup time,” says Johnson.